Shutter (photography): Shutter lag

 Shutter lag is the time between the shutter release being pressed and the exposure starting.
 While this delay was insignificant on most film and some digital cameras, many digital cameras have significant delay, which can be a problem with fast-moving subjects as in sports and other action photography.
 Release lag of a bridge camera such as the 2010 Pentax X90 is a relatively short 1/50 s, or 21 milliseconds (ms).
-The Canon 50d dSLR is specified at 131 ms lag.
+The Canon EOS 50D DSLR is specified at 131 ms lag.

-In many cases autofocus (AF) lag is the root cause of shutter lag.
+In many cases, autofocus (AF) lag is the root cause of shutter lag.
 Lower-cost cameras and low-light or low-contrast situations will make the effect more pronounced and it is in these cases that AF lag is more noticed.
 Most AF systems use contrast to determine focus; in situations where contrast is low, the speed at which the camera can determine the best focus can be quite noticeable.
 Since most modern cameras will not activate the shutter until autofocus is complete, the result is shutter lag.
 In these cases, the photographer can switch to manual focus to avoid the delay that is attributable to the AF function.

 Shutter cycle

 A shutter cycle is the process of the shutter opening, closing, and resetting to where it is ready to open again.
 The life-expectancy of a mechanical shutter is often expressed as a number of shutter cycles.
+Most digital cameras save the shutter cycle information along with the photos, which contains valuable information such as shutter speed, aperture, and shutter count.
+There are multiple websites and applications to access the Exif data.